ngs-doo/revenj/tutorials/revenj-tutorial-setup.md

 - Plugin based architecture allows for easy extensions without code changes or recompilations.
 Signature based extensions are utilized, so even convention or configuration are not necessary, since services are picked up by their signature, not their name or explicit wiring.

 In this tutorial we will use it as a REST service to show off why Revenj/DSL Platform is useful.
-To get started, we'll need a DSL Platform account, Postgres (9.1 or newer) and .NET (4.0 or newer)/Mono (3.2 or newer).
+To get started, we'll need a Postgres (9.1 or newer) and .NET (4.0 or newer).
-DSL Platform is a DSL compiler (available for free as an online service, or can be licensed for offline installation) which converts provided DSL model to target code/SQL.
+DSL Platform is a DSL compiler which converts provided DSL model to target code/SQL.

 ###DSL introduction